Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Models

 We assume that the boolean function $F$ is sensitive to each input, i.e., for each input $i$, there is a configuration of other inputs $x_1=c_1, x_2=c_2, \ldots, x_{i-1}=c_{i-1}, x_{i+1}=c_{i+1}, \ldots, x_n=c_n$, such that

 A boolean function of $n$ inputs which is not sensitive to one of its inputs is equivalent to a function of $n-1$ inputs.
 In combinatorial circuits there is no feedback, i.e., the connections between the gates must form a directed acyclic graph, where gates are vertices and the connections between gates are edges.
 The input to a gate is considered the head of a directed edge.
-A special class of combinatorial circuits of interest in this work are \emph{formulas}, where the graph is a directed tree.
+A special class of combinatorial circuits of interest are \emph{formulas}, where the graph is a directed tree.

-A gate may fail to produce a correct output for a given input with probability $\epsilon$.
-When a gate fails, its output is flipped.
-This means that for a given input, the output is correct with probability $1-\epsilon$ and is flipped with probability $\epsilon$.
-Each gate in a circuit or formula fails independently of each other.
-This model of gate failure is known as the $\epsilon$-noisy model \cite{VonNeumann1956}.
+Under the $\epsilon$-noisy model \cite{VonNeumann1956}, a gate produces a correct output for a given input with probability $1 - \epsilon$ and flips its output with probability $\epsilon$.
+Each gate in a circuit fails independently of any other.
 The noise probability $\epsilon$ of a gate depends on its electrical characteristics such as bias voltage, as well as physical and material properties.
 These characteristics also determine the energy consumption of the gate.
-For a given device technology, there is a relationship between energy consumption of the gate and its probability of failure.
-This function depends on the fundamental nature of the device, whether CMOS or emerging beyond-CMOS technologies such as spin electronics or carbon nanotubes. \begin{definition} For a gate with probability of failure $\epsilon$ and energy consumption $e_g$, let us define the \emph{energy-failure function} of the gate as $\epsilon=\chi(e_g)$. \end{definition}
+For a given device technology, there is a relationship between energy consumption of the gate and its probability of failure that depends on the fundamental nature of the device, whether CMOS or emerging beyond-CMOS technologies such as spin electronics or carbon nanotubes. \begin{definition} For a gate with probability of failure $\epsilon$ and energy consumption $e_g$, let the \emph{energy-failure function} of the gate be $\epsilon=\chi(e_g)$. \end{definition}

 When we construct circuits from noisy gates, for any given input, there is a probability that the output of a circuit is incorrect. \begin{definition} We say a circuit for the $n$-input boolean function $F$ is \emph{$\delta$-reliable} if for any input configuration $\{x_1, x_2, \ldots, x_n\} \in \{0,1\}^n$, the output of the circuit $y$ satisfies the following: